bilibilixkz/bilibilixkz/README.md

 👋 Hi, I'm 相框z (Call me Zac if you don't speak chinese)

-👀 I’m interested in single-chip microcomputers recently
+👀 I’m interested in single-chip microcomputers and something a bit of out of date

 🌱 I’m currently learning AutoIt / Python / Virtual Basic